Vice President Kamala Harris To Speak At 113th Annual NAACP Convention In Atlantic City

 “I can’t think of a better highlight for this convention than for the Vice President, the first female, the first woman of color to come to this convention,” Shabazz said.

-Harris is expected to speak on key issues including the economy, global warming and gun safety with the midterm elections less than four months away.READ MORE: Police Investigating Suspicious Death After Finding Woman Bleeding, Unresponsive Inside Park In North Philadelphia
+Harris is expected to speak on key issues including the economy, global warming and gun safety with the midterm elections less than four months away.READ MORE: Bannon Trial Set To Begin Over Failure To Comply With Jan.
+6 Committee Subpoenas

 “Atlantic City encapsulates many of the concerns that we have in this country,” Shabazz said.
 “About six blocks from the convention center is a public housing development, 424 units, called Stanley Homes, where there are people who are, the youngsters on reduced lunch, the parents are making $12 to13 dollars an hour, some of them are working two or three jobs.”